- Identify the location and function of the lobes of the brain

 Sections of the Brain

-Another way to organize the brain is to consider:
+Another useful way to describe the brain’s structure is to look at its major components:

-- the limbic system (an area that is less regionally defined), that’s involved in a variety of functions such as emotion, behavior, memory, and smell.
+- The limbic system (an area that is less regionally defined in the center of the brain) – a network involved in emotion, motivation, memory, and smell

 We’ll start by looking at the big part—the forebrain.